Affordable

 How long is a property leased for affordable housing?

-Your property manager must advise you how long the affordable housing period on the property will run for prior to you signing your lease as long as eligibility is maintained, tenants are usually able to continue or renew their lease for the period of time the affordable housing is available or until your period in the affordable housing program has been maximised.
+Your property manager must advise you how long the affordable housing period on the property will run for prior to you signing your lease.
+As long as eligibility is maintained, tenants are usually able to continue or renew their lease for the period of time the affordable housing is available, or until your period in the affordable housing program has been maximised.

 Want to find out more?